csibusz/axora-forum-addon/README.md

 ## 🚀 Installation

-1. Copy the `forum/` folder into your Axora `/plugins/` directory.
+1. Copy the `forum/` and admin/ folder into your Axora `/plugins/` directory.
-2. Import the SQL file located at `sql/forum_plugin_schema.sql` into your database.
-3. Ensure the plugin is enabled:
+2. Ensure the plugin is enabled:
 ```json
 {
   "forum": {